-You can also choose to freecamp a little off.
+You can also choose to wildcamp a little off.
 Anyway you always have the option to visit the restaurant, bar and shop at the mountain lodge if you like.

 There are plenty of camping spots close to Storulvån mountain lodge.
-Walking for about 2 kilometres along the trail to Sylarna there are some lovely freecamping spots by the river.
+Walking for about 2 kilometres along the trail to Sylarna there are some lovely wildcamping spots by the river Lill-Ulvån.

-On your way to Sylarna there is are some freecamping spot before the ascent to Sylarna by the river right before a bridge.
+On your way to Sylarna there is are some wildcamping spots 3 kilometres before the ascent to Sylarna by the river right before a bridge.
+This is a great camping spot since you can raise the tent and leave the backpack here and then take a relaxing afternoon walk to Sylarna moountain lodge for a beer and some snacks if you like.
 Before rising your tent here however, check out if there are mosquitos.
-On our first hike here there were no mosquitos here at all, but on our second visit we could not even stay for a coffee break.
-Nevertheless this is a great camping spot considering you don´t have to carry your equipment all the way up to Sylarna mountain lodge.
-Instead you can leave your equipment here and instead take a relaxing afternoon walk to Sylarna moountain lodge for a beer and some snacks if you like.
+On our first hike here there were no mosquitos at all, but on our second visit we could not even stay for a coffee break.